 Summary: The Net Impact of the New Google SERP Changes

 Even though Google's stated goal of the change is to improve usability (which I believe to be true), we should ask ourselves what other motivations they might have, and why Google is making the change to the SERP layout right now?
 After all, the previous SERP layout was in place for many years.

 I believe that the decision to make Product listing ads even more prominent right before the holiday shopping season is no coincidence, particularly after a disapointing Q3 2012 earnings report.
-If you’re an online retailer, I believe that the new SERP changes make paid search, especially the Product Listing Ads, even harder to ignore.
+If you’re an online retailer, I believe that the new Google search page changes make paid search, especially the Product Listing Ads, even harder to ignore.
 What are your thoughts about the timing and impact of the new SERP changes?
 Write up your thoughts in the comments below!